kickoffai/blog/_drafts/2021-07-23-it-s-coming-rome.md

 Predicting the outcome of a match is a difficult task - and one that is perhaps not the most useful and interesting.
 Football is a game of skill and luck, influenced by many factors and in which a part of randomness is always present.
 To take this uncertainty into account, statistical modelers and sports analysts design models that predict the _probabilities_ of each outcome.
-A **probabilistic** model enables a more fine-grained analysis than a model that only predicts the outcome of a match (which is called a _deterministic_ model), and provides a measure of how expected (or not) an outcome was.
+A **probabilistic** model enables a more fine-grained analysis than a model that only predicts the outcome of a match, and provides a measure of how expected (or not) an outcome was.
 For example, probabilistic models, such as Kickscore, can be used for [scouting new talents][scouting], for [enriching media articles][media], for [detecting fraud][fraud], and for [setting betting odds][odds].

 However, even though probabilistic models provide many benefits, their major drawback lies in how to evaluate their predictions.